phuoclv264/android_system_core/init/README.md

   cgroup/cpuset usage.
 If no files under /dev/cpuset/ are specified, but the system property 'ro.cpuset.default' is set to a non-empty cpuset name (e.g.
   '/foreground'), then the pid is written to file /dev/cpuset/_cpuset\_name_/tasks.
-  The use of this option for moving a process into a cgroup is obsolete.
-Please use task_profiles option instead.

 Triggers